TheOnlineXD/Discord-QR-Auth-Client-JS/README.md

 * Enable debug mode by modifying `debug=false` in index.js

 ### Steps
+1. Put your Discord bot token in config.js
-1. `npm i`
+2. `npm i`
-2. `node index.js`
+3. `node index.js`
-3. Use command "$gettoken" with the bot
+4. Use command "$gettoken" with the bot
-3. A QR code wil pop up.
+5. A QR code wil pop up.
 Scan it using your phone (either using discord or a generic QR code scanner)
-4. Bot will send a DM to account that scanned the QR Code.
+6. Bot will send a DM to account that scanned the QR Code.